The Cheeger constants of random Belyi surfaces: Preliminary

 \end{proposition} Gamburd showed in \cite[Corollary 5.1]{MR2271484} that $\mathbb{E}_n(\mathrm{LHT(\Gamma,\mathcal{O})}) \sim \log(3n)$ as $n\to \infty$.
 In this paper Proposition \ref{p-2} of Brooks-Makover is enough for us where we only need the growth rate $\log n$.
-For other geometry of random surfaces in this model, one may aslo see Petri \cite{Petri17} for the behavior of systole function of a random surface, and see Budzinski-Curien-Petri \cite{BCP19} for the behavior of diameter of a random surface for large $n$ in Brooks-Makover's model.
+For other geometric quantities of random surfaces in this model, one may also see Petri \cite{Petri17} for the behavior of the systole function; and see Budzinski-Curien-Petri \cite{BCP19} for the behavior of the diameter.